 Selection from Dust, collaboration with FLUCT; Monica Mirable and Sigrid Lauren, 2017.

-A performed body is never completely legible or fixed in its effects; it becomes meaningful through its encounter with the interpreter or viewer.
-A performed body makes us increasingly aware of our own state of simultaneous intersubjectivity and interobjectivity, with the latter understood to be a structure of engagement with the materiality of things, in which we recognize what it subjectively feels like to be objectively embodied.
-A performed body encourages an interpretation that aims to redefine the relationships between artist and subject, perceiver and object, self and other.
-Investigating the temporality, contingency, and instability of the body, bodily performances explore individual disorientation and the idea that the construct of identity is acted out beyond cultural boundaries: reaching to express a self that is fragmented, formless, and liminal.
+A performed body is never completely legible or fixed in its effects—it becomes meaningful through its encounter with the interpreter or viewer.
+A performed body makes us increasingly aware of our own state of simultaneous intersubjectivity and interobjectivity, the latter being a structure of engagement with the materiality of things, in which we recognize what it subjectively feels like to be objectively embodied.
+The body unites us directly to things—a thing among things, and an object among objects.